 Project Maitai/Mahitahi – Achievements Year 2

-At the end of its second year, Project Maitai/Mahitahi is starting to have a visible impact on the river catchment and its flora and fauna.
+By the end of its second year, Project Maitai/Mahitahi was starting to have a visible impact on the river catchment and its flora and fauna.

-Work over the last 12 months has focused on river health issues such as the numbers and types of native fish and macro-invertebrates in the river, gravel and fine sediment management, toxic and non-toxic algae blooms, E.coli levels at swimming holes, in-stream and streamside habitat, and urban pollution including petrochemicals, heavy metals and litter.
+Work in year two focused on river health issues such as the numbers and types of native fish and macroinvertebrates in the river, gravel and fine sediment management, toxic and non-toxic algae blooms, E.coli levels at swimming holes, in-stream and streamside habitat, and urban pollution including petrochemicals, heavy metals and litter.

 Fish health and habitat improvement